danidiaz/dep-t-framework/README.md

 # dep-t-framework

-Calling this a "framework" is perhaps too generous.
+Calling this a "framework" is something of a stretch.

 - **dep-t** The main package.
 Basic utilities for dependency injection using records-of-functions.
 - **dep-t-advice** Arity-generic function decorators, also function invocation helpers.